 Sales and Use Taxes.
 Sales tax is collected and distributed by the State Board of Equalization.
 Each local jurisdiction receives an amount equal to 1% of taxable sales within its jurisdiction.
 In November 2016, voters in the City approved "Measure P," the levy of an additional 1/2% sales tax for a 10-year term, commencing April 1, 2017.
-This new sales tax increases the amount of sales tax received by the City starting late in the 2016-17 Fiscal Year.
+This new sales tax increased the amount of sales tax received by the City starting late in the 2016-17 Fiscal Year.
 The first full year of Measure P Sales Tax will occur in Fiscal Year 2017-18.
-The City has approved a policy to transfer the additional sales tax out of the General Fund to the Measure P Fund, where it will be expended to service the debt that was issued to fund authorized improvements (such as Base Rental Payments due with respect to the Bonds) and to pay direct costs relating to other City-wide capital projects, facilities and equipment expenditures.
+The City has approved a policy to transfer the additional sales tax out of the General Fund to the Measure P Fund, where it will be expended to service the debt that was issued to fund authorized improvements and to pay direct costs relating to other City-wide capital projects, facilities and equipment expenditures.